-Drop-In Hours are available weekdays, providing an accessible means by which students can meet with a counselor at their convenience.
-All students who come to drop-in hours will see a counselor for a brief consultation to receive support, discuss concerns, and develop a plan to reach their goals.
+Remote Initial Consultation (IC) are available most weekdays, providing an accessible means by which students can talk to a counselor at their convenience.
+All students who utilize the remote consultation hours will meet with a counselor for a brief consultation to receive support, discuss concerns, and develop a plan to reach their goals.

 The Counseling Center offers a variety of mental health workshops designed to teach new skills and enhance resilience and well-being.
-All workshops are offered free to students at Homewood and Peabody, and ongoing involvement with the Counseling Center is not necessary.
+All workshops are offered free to JHU students and learners, and ongoing involvement with the Counseling Center is not necessary.
+Mental health workshops will be offered online through Zoom.
 Additional information is available on our workshops sign-up page.